solodev/cloud-documentation/src/marketplace/items/Item Overview/index.md

 Product support text | Enter the product support text.
 It shows in detail page.
 Product Instructions | Enter the product instructions.
 It shows in detail page.
 Product Documentation | Enter the product documentation.

+!!!Note:
+Item Management in this manual is based on the fulfillment type that is not **Service**.
+!!!

 ## Marketplace Settings